Convert Switched Outlet To Hot

 Cutting the switch box nails with my Knipex High Leverage Diagonal Pliers

-I love my Knipex 10″ high leverage diagonal pliers.
+I love my Knipex 10″ high-leverage diagonal pliers.
 Never a problem cutting nails.
-Cutting the nails makes it easy to remove the switch box from the wall.
+Cutting the nails makes removing the switch box from the wall easy.

-Old one gang switch box removed and hole enlarged for a new two gang plastic old work electrical box
+The old one-gang switch box was removed, and the hole enlarged for a new two-gang plastic old work electrical box.

 Below you can see that I made two red pigtails from some excess wire on the 14/3 that I pulled.
 The pigtails feed the power to the new switches.
 The white neutral wires are spliced together.
 I usually use the black wire on the 14/3 to control the fan LOAD and the red wire to switch the lighting LOAD on and off.